FOOTBALL ROUNDUP: Lamar cruises past McBee

 Florence Christian 0

-Laurence Manning’s Brandon King, meanwhile, had two receiving touchdowns and also had an interception return.
+Laurence Manning’s Brandon King, meanwhile, had two receiving touchdowns and also returned an interception for a touchdown.

 The Eagles fell to 0-5 overall, 0-2 SCISA 2-2A and will host Heathwood Hall at 7:30 p.m.
 Friday.